 Upon the closing of the Merger, the Company assumed the Public Warrants to purchase shares of the Company's common stock (see Note 13).
-The Public Warrants are publicly traded and the initial fair value of the public warrants were based on the closing price as reported by Nasdaq on the date of the Merger and remeasured at each reporting period.
+The Public Warrants are publicly traded and the fair value is remeasured each reporting period based on the closing price as reported by Nasdaq on the last date of the reporting period.